aptalca/docker-guacamole/README.md

 Credits
 ===

-Guacamole is an open source project and is copyright Glyptodon LLC
+Apache Guacamole copyright The Apache Software Foundation, Licenced under the Apache License, Version 2.0.

 This docker image is built upon the baseimage made by phusion and forked from hall/guacamole, and further forked from Zuhkov/docker-containers and then aptalca/docker-containers